luizaugustogarcia/tdp1375/README.md

 *mvn exec:java -Dexec.mainClass="br.unb.cic.tdp.Silvaetal" -Dexec.args="<first_arg>"*

 where the first argument is the permutation to be sorted.
 Before calling the algorithm, the program has to load into memory all cases generated in the correctness proof.
 This demands a significant amount of memory.
-Thus, we suggest, before running the algorithm, to increase the memory available for Maven to at least 10GB, by setting the environment variable MAVEN_OPTS, using the following command
+Thus, we suggest, before running the algorithm, to increase the memory available to at least 10GB, by setting the environment variable MAVEN_OPTS, using the following command

 *export MAVEN_OPTS="-Xmx10G"*.